The U.S. Politico–Military–Industrial Complex

 - McNicol, D. L., & Wu, L. (2014, November).
 Evidence on the effect of DoD acquisition policy and process on cost growth of Major Defense Acquisition Programs [IDA Paper P-5126].
 Institute for Defense Analyses.

 - Miller, J. (2001).
 Nuclear weapons and aircraft carriers: How the bomb saved naval aviation.
-Smithsonian Institution Press.
+Washington, DC: Smithsonian Institution Scholarly Press.

 - Millett, Allan R. (1996).
 Assault from the sea: The development of amphibious warfare between the wars—The American, British, and Japanese experiences.
 In Williamson Murray & Allan R. Millett (Eds.), Military Innovation in the Interwar Period (pp. 50–95).
 Cambridge, UK: Cambridge University Press.